 If you think you might be anemic or are experiencing any of the above symptoms, a physician should be your first visit, but there are things you can do on your own.
 "It's important to ensure you consume enough iron-rich foods, especially if you're at risk or have been diagnosed with iron-deficiency anemia," explains Moskovitz.
 "Just increasing your consumption of iron in your diet can help better transport oxygen in your blood to correct the condition."

-Though we are living in an amazing moment where we recognise the potential healing power of what we eat, however, it's not necessarily accurate to think of food as "medicine."
+Though we are living in an amazing moment where we recognize the potential healing power of what we eat, however, it's not necessarily accurate to think of food as "medicine."
 Yes, supplementing your diet with iron-rich foods is a great step in the right direction and can help bolster and maintain healthy iron levels, but it's just as essential to talk to your physician (and never self-diagnose).

 "There are many causes of anemia and many other conditions that can spark similar symptoms," confirms Moskovitz.
 "Additionally, iron supplements are only necessary if you are diagnosed with iron deficiency or iron-deficiency anemia.
 They should not be taken otherwise, and you should always ask your doctor before taking any kind of supplement."